taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [Awesome_GPT_Super_Prompting](https://github.com/cyberalbsecop/awesome_gpt_super_prompting) - ChatGPT Jailbreaks, GPT Assistants Prompt Leaks, GPTs Prompt Injection, LLM Prompt Security, Super Prompts, Prompt Hack, Prompt Security, Ai Prompt Engineering, Adversarial Machine Learning.
  * [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
  * [Awesome-LLM-Strawberry](https://github.com/hijkzzz/awesome-llm-strawberry) - A collection of LLM papers, blogs, and projects, with a focus on OpenAI o1 and reasoning techniques.
+ * [awesome-llm-apps](https://github.com/shubhamsaboo/awesome-llm-apps) - Collection of awesome LLM apps with RAG using OpenAI, Anthropic, Gemini and opensource models.

 ## Prompts